-If you need to reach us during this time and your call is not answered, or if communication is difficult due to the poor call quality, please e-mail us, or leave a voice mail message, which we will return, during business hours, as soon as our telephone lines are working, again.
+If you need to reach us during this time and your call is not answered, or if communication is difficult due to the poor call quality, please e-mail us, or leave a voice mail message, which we will return, during business hours.

 As you may already be aware, Microsoft has been offering free upgrades to the latest version of Windows (Windows 10) to users of Windows 7 and 8.1.
 That free upgrade offer ends after today, Friday, July 29, 2016.

 For a home user, Windows 10 is considered, by many experts, to be the most secure Windows version, so far.
 As a result, you may want to consider upgrading before the end of the free upgrade period, that ends today.